sfigg/commercialization-public/manufacture/desktop/configure-uefigpt-based-hard-drive-partitions.md

     This partition must be at least 300 MB.

+    For drives larger than 128GB, we recommend that this partition is at least 990MB.

     This partition must have enough space for the Windows Recovery Environment tools image (winre.wim, typically between 250-300MB, depending on base language and customizations added), plus enough free space so that the partition can be captured by backup utilities:

     -   If the partition is less than 500 MB, it must have at least 50 MB of free space.
     -   If the partition is 500 MB or larger, it must have at least 320 MB of free space.
     -   If the partition is larger than 1 GB, we recommend that it should have at least 1 GB free.

-    -   This partition must use the Type ID: DE94BBA4-06D1-4D40-A16A-BFD50179D6AC.
+    This partition must use the Type ID: DE94BBA4-06D1-4D40-A16A-BFD50179D6AC.

-    -   The recovery tools should be in a separate partition than the Windows partition to support automatic failover and to support booting partitions encrypted with Windows BitLocker Drive Encryption.
+    The recovery tools should be in a separate partition than the Windows partition to support automatic failover and to support booting partitions encrypted with Windows BitLocker Drive Encryption.

     We recommend that you place this partition immediately after the Windows partition.
 This allows Windows to modify and recreate the partition later if future updates require a larger recovery image.